bbc/dsrp_bbcavs10k_distribution/README.md

 ### Genres
 The dataset contains a broad variety of programme genres.
 Details of these genres can be found in the Metadata Spreadsheet file.
 Not all genres, however, are present.
 Certain types of programme or styles of programming have been filtered out for compliance reasons or due to editorial restrictions.
 A non-exhaustive list of programme types which have been explicitly excluded include:
 + News and current affairs
-+ Childrens', including any content likely to contain images of children (i.e. schools programmes)
++ Childrens', including any content likely to contain images of children (i.e. schools programmes for primay and secondary ages)
-+ Music-based programming
++ Music-based programming (music programmes, documentaries about bands, albums, etc.)
 + Films
++ Sport

 Within the metadata spreadsheet, a programme may be labelled with multiple genres delimited by a colon (:) character.
 Genres exist in a hierarchy.